 Think of the time when you were a kid and your mom would forcibly make you finish all your plate and eat all the gross broccoli and artichokes.
 It was such a horror back in the day, but now, you should probably be thanking her.
 In fact, those fruits and vegetables you refused to eat are so vital to your growth and well-being that they have been classified as “superfoods”.

 Some of the healthiest foods you already eat are superfoods.
 For instance, all the leafy greens and juicy fruits, such as blueberries and cranberries, healthy grains such as quinoa are all considered antioxidant superfoods.
-Basically, they are nutrient-rich foods that improve one’s health and overall well-being, strengthen the immune system and reduce certain types of chronic diseases and cancer.
+Basically, they are nutrient-rich foods that improve one’s health and overall well-being, strengthen the immune system, and reduce certain types of chronic diseases and cancer.
+If you prefer to get these benefits through antioxidant supplements – you can check this review of “energize greens“.

 Rich in fibers and vitamins, strawberries, blueberries, and cranberries may help lower your risk of developing chronic diseases, curb stress, and prevents memory loss.